guddi991/guddi991/README.md

   About me

 * ❤ I like coding, novel, and learning new things ❤
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning JavaScript
 * 💻 I'm a self-taught Software Engineer
 * 🎓 I'm a Computer Science student
 * 🌐 You can see some of my projects on github